“Getting to know a place on foot connects me” – Francis Mayes

-Driving to Akaroa, you zig-zag through steep hills and hairpin curves.
-That first look of the milky-blue sea and gold grassy hills knocks your socks off and burns the image into your memory.
+Driving to Akaroa you zig-zag through steep hills and hairpin curves.
+That first look of the milky-blue sea and gold grassy hills will knock your socks off and the image is burned into your memory.

-Akaroa Historical Walk: A small town and region, was NZ’s only French settlement (1838).
+Akaroa Historical Walk: A small town and region was NZ’s only French settlement in 1838.
 It has only two main streets with landmarks that date 1840 – 1900’s.
 It is the oldest town in Canterbury and one of the most historic places in New Zealand.

 Video – Akaroa Busker